probcomp/SMC.jl/README.md

+# SMC

-# A Julia implementation of sequential Monte Carlo
+SMC.jl is a Julia implementation of generic sequential Monte Carlo and conditional sequential Monte Carlo.

-Includes generic SMC and conditional SMC algorithms, and specific instantiations of algorithms for HMMs.
+The package also includes specialized algorithms for discrete HMMs.

 WARNING: SMC.jl is unsupported research software.

-# Installation
+## Installation

 SMC.jl is not a publicly registered Julia package.
 To install:
 ```
 julia> Pkg.clone("git@github.com:probcomp/SMC.jl.git")
 ```

-# To run tests:
+## To run tests:

 ```
 julia> Pkg.test("SMC")